HL7/davinci-ecdx/input/pagecontent/sending-attachments.md

 {% include attachments_to_275.md %}

-For *solicited* attachments, the same data elements sent in the request for attachments.
+For *solicited* attachments, the same data elements are sent in the request for attachments.
 The table below shows the mappings between the corresponding data communicated in the attachments request for CDex Request Attachment, X12n 277, and 278response forms and the  [`$submit-attachment`] parameters.

 {% include attachments_to_requests_277_278.md %}

 See the [Requesting Attachments] page for a detailed discussion on how these data element are used in the CDex Attachment Request Profile to request attachments and in the [`$submit-attachment`] response back to the Payer.

+The data element mapping table is available as a [CSV](data-element-mapping.csv) and [Excel](data-element-mapping.xlsx) file.

 ### Examples